CynthiaSuwi/ASR-for-Chinese-Pipeline/README.md

 - Note 1: I modified the `run_infer_golden.sh` file to change lm model as larger 70GB model.
 And skip the repeating download step to realize quicker execution.
 - Note 2: I modified the `infer.py` file to make the target transcription support UTF-8 Chinese by adding .encode(utf-8).
 - Note 3: I modified the batch_size from 128 to 64 in `run_test_golden.sh` file to meet the memory requirement of CWRU server.

+## ASR system based on PaddlePaddle and Kaldi

 ## Acknowledgments
 * [Google Summer of Code 2018](https://summerofcode.withgoogle.com/)